pay-theory/pay-theory-ui/src/admin/AccountOverview/README.md

-# BooksComponents.AccountOverview
+# AccountOverview

-A UI element for displaying editable details from a pay theory user account.
+A UI element for displaying editable details from a Pay Theory user account.

 ## Hooks